kissofdecay/kissofdecay/README.md

 <div align="center">

-listen to memories of you guys
+listen to memories of you and write shuake fics guys